ReezFX/WOL-Manager/README.md

 - User ID: Foreign key to the owner
 - Description: Optional additional information
 - Created At: Timestamp
+- Visible to Roles: Array of role IDs that can view this host

 ### Log Model
 Records of wake attempts: